czhd-create/TextMiningwithR/README.md

 November 2024 : \
 I created this repo as I needed to learn text mining for my work at NUS.
-The recommended book had been published about 5 years ago and the code printed on the version I am using (2017-06-08 First Release) needed revision.
+The recommended book had been published about 5 years ago and the code printed on the physical copy (2017-06-08 First Release) needed revision.
 In my code, I try to adhere to the book's code output as much as I can.

 1. All uploaded coding scripts were tested to ensure they run successfully.